Main Impressionists

 • In his 38 paged pamphlet ‘La Nouvelle Peinture’ published 1876 Duranty judged the new art-movement (that he didn’t call ‘impressionist’) through Realist-glasses, influenced by Degas.
 In a 1878 copy sent to Martelli he wrote in the margins the names of the artists (R2,p37).
 Calling Manet as one of their leaders (R2,p46).

-• In his 1878 publication Duret describes the history of the ‘impressionist’ art-movement, pointing out Monet, Morisot, Pissarro, Renoir and Sisley as their main representatives.
+• In his 1878 publication Duret described the history of the ‘impressionist’ art-movement, pointing out Monet, Morisot, Pissarro, Renoir and Sisley as their main representatives.
 (R5,p109) And stressing landscape painting as the preferred and representative form of pure Impressionism (R2,p379).

 • Duranty (1879) distinguishes between the Impressionists and the others.
 He wrote that the majority of the Impressionists had tried the Salon this year, leaving only three at the 4th ‘impressionist’ exposition: Caillebotte, Monet and Pissarro.
 (R2,p253).
 Who were ’the majority’?
 Renoir and Sisley for sure, probably Cézanne.
 Was Guillaumin one of them?
 Did he include Cordey and Franc Lamy?
 Morisot was absent, but not because she submitted to the Salon.